vlitzke/kitchenflies/DNAseq/12_postFilter/README.md

 Then prune:

 bcftools +prune -l 0.25 -w 1000 input.bcf -Ob -o output.bcf
+though it seems that the -l has been replaced by -m in the newer version..... ughhh and then do i prune every 1000 or 10000??

 but then also
 bcftools +prune -w 10000bp -n 1 -N 1st